How to Write a Job Description for Generation Z

 What do Generation Z job seekers care about most?

-According to the 2019 Yello Recruiting Study, Gen Z cares more about job duties and responsibilities than any prior generation.
+According to the 2019 Yello Recruiting Study, Gen Z cares more about job responsibilities than any prior generation.

-Generation Z job seekers want to know about what your company does, yes.
+Generation Z want to know about what your company does, yes.
 And they want to know that they’re going to be fairly compensated, of course.
-And yes, they want a culture that respects work-life balance.
+And yes, they want a culture that respects .
 But those are things about your employer brand that millennials and Generation X job seekers like as well.

 Unique to Gen Z is a strong desire to do meaningful work.
 They want to make an impact on a day-to-day basis.
-Unlike their older colleagues who value things like career growth opportunities, Generation Z candidates were the only generation to rank job duties and projects in their top three considerations when looking for a job.
+Unlike their older colleagues, who value things like career growth opportunities, Generation Z candidates are the only generation to rank and projects in their top three considerations when looking for a job.